mlops-pltf/mlaist-54/readme.md

 ## LlamaIndex RAG
+- Embedding model is running in a RunPod pod
+- LLM model is running in another RunPod pod

-- Chroma will be installed locally
+- ChromaDB is installed locally

-- we will serve the embeding model and the LLM
+### To Do
+- Use serverless ChromaDB
+- Automate the Model Inference Nodes